Ryuzaki-MrL/3ds/README.md

 ## Overview

 The Homebrew Database is a website designed to show information about every published Nintendo 3DS homebrew application.

 Collaboration from the homebrew community is needed to develop this website.
-To contribute, fork this repository to add new database entries (manual JSON), improve the website's design and functionality or translate the website to a different language.
+To contribute, fork this repository to add new database entries (manually-entered JSON), improve the website's design and functionality or translate the website to a different language.
 After you have made your changes or additions, send a detailed pull request.
 See [CONTRIBUTING.md](./blob/gh-pages/CONTRIBUTING.md) for more information about contributing.

 ## Features